 But I also remembered something my teacher had said.
-He was discussing some other students.
-This one earned his brown belt but he did not really look that impressive.
+He was discussing some other students; this one earned his brown belt but he did not really look that impressive.
 In fact he only did one knife defense, but, my teacher pointed out, he was in fact quite dyslexic.
-Learning that one technique was a huge accomplishment and it was more difficult for him to learn one than for me to learn five.
+Learning that one technique was a huge accomplishment and it was more difficult for him to learn one technique than for me to learn five.

 Things like this matter in terms of rank.
 I never forgot that.

 Another student did not look so good in the fights, but turns out he suffered from a bad case of asthma.

 Another student did not come to class that often, yet he earned a high rank of black belt.
-My teacher pointed out that he was supporting three generations; himself, his mother and his grandmother.
-He did not have the luxury of free time that I had.
+My teacher pointed out that he was supporting three; himself, his mother, and his grandmother.
+He did not did not have the luxury of free time that I had.

 All these were factors.
 I learned this lesson well.
 We never know the full story.

-And now I ask my students; do not question the ranks I award to others, do not ask me to justify my promotions.
+And now I ask my student; Do not question the ranks I award to others, do not ask me to justify my promotions.
 Focus on your own personal development.
-Increase the length of your line rather than cut down the line of others.
+Increase the length of your own line rather than cut down the line of others.
 And...in the long run your efforts will be rewarded and recognized.